Tube versus solid state: The truth behind tube distortion

 Another widespread myth that vacuum tubes clip the signal more asymmetrical than transistors (BJTs).
 In fact the opposite is true!
 A typical class A transistor stage clip the signal more asymmetrical due to the larger bias shift, than a typical common cathode tube stage (even if they are biased to mid).
 Just look at the fuzz pedals and what they do with the guitar signal.
 Actually, designing a simple transistor gain stage with symmetrical clipping is a real challenge without using diodes.

-And now here comes my favourite myth: asymmetrical clipping generates even-order harmonics, symmetrical clipping generates odd-order harmonics.
+And finally the most popular myth: asymmetrical clipping generates even-order harmonics, symmetrical clipping generates odd-order harmonics.
 Why is it a fallacy?
 Because, harmonic distortion analysis is valid only for sine waves, but not for complex musical signals.
 The guitar signal itself contains both even-order AND odd-order harmonics, so it does not make sense to add even order harmonics to it...
-What is important that asymmetrical clipping have different intermodulation distortion characteristics (louder fundamental, less high frequency content), but that's beyond the scope of this article.
+What is important that asymmetrical clipping have different intermodulation distortion characteristics (louder fundamental, less high frequency content).
+Everyone can hear the difference between symmetrical and asymmetrical distortion, but the difference is not the higher versus lower even order harmonics.
+Sometimes asymmetrical clipping sounds smoother than symmetrical clipping and in some types of circuits symmetrical clipping will produce a smoother distortion.
+This behaviour depends on the actual shape of the waveform - which depends on the filters before the clipping stage.

 Good distorted guitar sound is not connected directly to components or technologies (tubes, transistors, op amps...).
-It is about how the guitar signal is filtered before the distortion and after the distortion.
+It is about how the guitar signal is filtered before and after the distortion.

 The above response (transfer function) is modified by the distortion of the speaker, the output transformer and the power tubes.
 E.g. speaker distortion (cone excursion generated distortion) and output transformer distortion reduce the amplitude of the resonance peak.
 Power tube saturation flattens the overall response.
 This response changes can be measured or simulated directly too.